PratulDwivedi/knowledge_base/Generative AI/My App Prompt.md

   - Main content adjusts with sidebar state

 ---
+## Naming Convention

+- All property/ fields/variable / field id/ field name/ must be snake_case not camelCase of ProperCase.
+- All servcies must have abstract/interface class to take care and
+-
 ## 🌟 Optional Enhancements

 - ✅ Multi-Tenant Theming: Allow branding overrides per tenant